 Note that just because your long-term storage bottled water tastes bad or funky it does not mean it is unsafe to drink.

-You should also consider the notion that crisp, clear water sourced from a pristine natural lake or stream could also be terribly contaminated on the microscopic level, so keep your priorities in order!
+You should also consider the notion that crisp, clear water sourced from a pristine natural lake or stream could also be terribly contaminated with pathogens on the microscopic level, so keep your priorities in order!

 So, if you crack open a bottle or jug of water that has been sitting on the rack for quite a while and it has a slightly burnt, coppery or decidedly plastic note to the taste, know that it is probably just fine to drink even if it makes you crinkle your nose.